yashsule19/Codebasics_Challenge9/README.md

 - The overall sales after applying promotions increased by 212% as well as the revenue had also increased by 95%.
 - There was a significant increased in sales during the Sankranti 2024 which accounts to 338% while it was just 97% in Diwali 2023 after applying promotions on the Atliq products.
 - In terms of revenue, there was a 2% difference between two promotions, it had rocketed by 96% during Sankranti 2024 and during Diwali 2023 it was around 94%.
-- Store / Cities:
+- **Store / Cities**:
       - The top 10 stores came from the cities like Bengaluru, Chennai

 ## Thank You
 - I would like to thank Dhaval Patel, Hemanand Vadivel and to the entire team of Codebasics for creating such challenge that give me hands-on practice on real-life projects.
 Also, would like to thank them for this unique opportunity that is leading me to build my resume projects.